 Student Success Fee Allocation Advisory Committee Background

-An influential component of the proposed fee was the assurance that a Student Success Fee Allocation Advisory Committee will advise the University President how to allocate the generated revenue based on the current priorities.
-Cal Poly students were informed that the Advisory Committee will be co-chaired by the ASI President and the Vice President for Administration and Finance, in addition to having the majority of voting members consist of students.
+An influential component of the successful passage of the fee was the assurance that a Student Success Fee Allocation Advisory Committee (SSFAAC) would be created to advise the University President how to allocate the generated revenue based on institutional priorities.

-- Vice President for Administration and Finance (Co-Chair)
+- Senior Vice President for Administration and Finance (co-chair)

 - ASI Board of Director – Agriculture, Food and Environmental Sciences